jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/optimism-bias/index.md

 ## What can you do?

-You can adopt a healthy skepticism and let outsiders test your systems to find potential weaknesses.
+You can adopt a healthy skepticism and let outsiders perform [security testing](../../security-testing/) in your systems to find potential weaknesses.
 Also, be open: like a real scientist is open to finding his/her theory wrong after running experiments.
 Implement a process by which you can continuously know whether your